Union Forensic Society Invitational

 CX isn't binding unless you say it is.
 I'm fine with asserting arguments during this time but, if it's clear you're using this time to have an 11 minute speech, I won't be very happy with you.
 Don't make this a shouting match please, otherwise I'm just going to ignore both teams and nobody wants that.
 We're all friends here.

 I am okay with speed in basically every instance except for when we get to theory args made on the flow that need explanation.
 If it's intricate and not in the speech doc slow it down a bit, it will help you if I can understand what's going on.
 That being said I'd prefer you be organized, clear, and slow instead of messy, unintelligible, and fast.
-I will yell clear if I can't understand you.
 I won't ever give up on your speech if you have a hard time with clarity, but just know I may not pick up all of your arguments (obviously a bad thing for you).

 Noah Schrick Paradigm